thomaswmellor-eng/open_deep_research/README.md

 Topic:
 ```
-i want an overview of vibe coding
+I want an overview of vibe coding
 ```

 Follow-up to the question asked by the research agent:

 ```
-i just want a single section report on vibe coding that highlights an interesting / fun example
+I just want a single section report on vibe coding that highlights an interesting / fun example
 ```

 ### Configuration Options